 For a recent edition of Safer Neighbourhood newsletter: Click here

-As the majority of the incidents in this series involve properties being entered by force rather than because of insecurities, police are urging members of the public to consider installing extra crime prevention measures such as CCTV, security lighting and doorbell cameras as a way to help make their properties more secure.
+Police are urging members of the public to consider installing extra crime prevention measures such as CCTV, security lighting and doorbell cameras as a way to help make their properties more secure.
+See below

 For further home security advice, visit http://www.suffolk.police.uk/advice/home-safety